 In connection with acquiring the Star Buds assets for our Pueblo West, Niwot, Commerce City, Lakeside, Arapahoe and Aurora locations, SBUD LLC entered into a lease with each of 428 S. McCulloch LLC, Colorado Real Estate Holdings LLC, 5844 Ventures LLC, 5238 W 44th LLC, 14655 Arapahoe LLC and Montview Real Estate LLC, on substantially the same terms.
 Each of the leases is for an initial three-year term.
 The lease with 428 S. McCulloch LLC is for the Company's Pueblo West Star Buds location and was effective on December 17, 2020.
 The lease with Colorado Real Estate Holdings LLC and 5844 Ventures LLC is for the Company's Niwot and Commerce City Star Buds location, respectively, and was effective on December 18, 2020.
 The lease with 5238 W 44th LLC is for the Company's Lakeside Star Buds location and was effective on February 3, 2021.
 The lease with 14655 Arapahoe LLC and Montview Real Estate LLC is for the Company's Arapahoe and Aurora locations, respectively, and was effective on March 2, 2021.
 The 428 S McCulloch LLC, 5844 Ventures LLC and 5238 W 44th LLC provides for a monthly rent payment of \$5,000 with an aggregate of \$180,000 during the initial term of the leases.
 The Colorado Real Estate Holdings LLC lease provides for a monthly rent payment of \$6,779 with an aggregate of \$244,044 during the initial term of the lease.
 The 14655 Arapahoe LLC lease provides for a monthly rent payment of \$12,367 with an aggregate of \$445,212 during the initial term of the lease.
-The Montview Real Estate LLC lease provides for a monthly rent payment of \$10,000.
+The Montview Real Estate LLC lease provides for a monthly rent of \$6,250 with an aggregate of \$225,000 during the initial term of the lease.
+During 2020, SBUD LLC made aggregate rent payments of \$10,000.
 Between January 1, 2021 and December 31, 2021, SBUD LLC made aggregate rent payments of \$449,297.
 In addition, SBUD LLC must pay each landlord's expenses and disbursements incurred in connection with the ownership, operation, maintenance, repair and replacement of the premises.
-SBUD LLC must pay each to renew each lease for two additional three-year terms with escalation.
-The Company has an option to purchase the premises at fair market value at any time during the
+SBUD LLC has the option to renew each lease for two additional three-year terms with escalation.
+The Company has an option to purchase the premises at fair market value at any time during the lease term and also has a right of first refusal if the landlords desire to sell the premises to a third party.